Food items aren’t the only things in your home that expire.

 The water filter in your refrigerator traps contaminants.
 But if it’s not regularly changed, it can transfer contaminants to your drinking water, according to Healthfully.
 In extreme cases, that can also include mold.

 Many refrigerators have a warning light that alerts owners that they need to change this filter.
-If yours doesn’t, read your owner’s manual for guidelines.
+If yours doesn’t, read the owner’s manual for guidelines.

 4. Bath towels